 A pretty garden has been laid out in what was once the quarry.
 Even on a rainy day, the walk there was pleasant.
 The basalt cliffs are almost a reminder of the park’s mining past.

 As the park is considered the highest point in Vancouver, it apparently offers a nice view of the city with the mountains in the background.
 Unfortunately for me, heavy clouds veiled the mountains.
-With my foggy hike at Dog Mountain two days before, I definitely didn’t have much luck with the lookouts during my stay in Vancouver!
+After my foggy hike at Dog Mountain two days before, I definitely didn’t have much luck with lookouts during my stay in Vancouver!

 Since I was a bit disappointed that I couldn’t really enjoy the view, I decided to visit the Bloedel Conservatory instead.
 Located at the highest point of the park, this indoor tropical garden is home to more than 500 plants and flowers as well as many exotic birds.
 There are macaws, finches, pheasants and parrots, some of which have even learned to repeat the word “Hello! to visitors.

 Built in 1969, the Bloedel Conservatory is considered a heritage building.
 You have to buy a ticket to visit it, but spending a little time there is the best remedy to counter the moody weather of Vancouver and definitely worth it!